callum-mccracken/GRIDS_2022/TACTIC/README.md

 - Physical setup: play with a bunch of oscilloscope settings
 - Get data with digitizer
 - Calculate things like drift velocity of electrons in the TPC gas

+Things to Calculate:
+- drift velocity and its voltage / position dependence
+- reconstructed trajectories

+Runs:
+- with different cathode voltages
+- with different GEM voltages
+- with the source pushed in or not